 Publication – North Eastern Advertiser – 19th August 2020 – by Daisy Baker

-This article in our local weekly news publication came about from a Pepper Bush Adventures website-blog post regarding our Covid-19 Response called “Keeping the Campfires Burning” being posted on Facebook.
+This article in our local weekly news publication came about from a Pepper Bush Adventures website-blog post regarding our Covid-19 Life in Limbo and our Covid-19 Response called “Keeping the Campfires Burning” being posted on Facebook.
 The North Eastern Advertiser saw our post and our ran the story to show that all was not back to normal for all businesses.
 Pepper Bush Adventures would be the worst hit business in north east Tasmania but we are still operational.